heloralabs/taskservice/Readme.md

 ### Prerequisites
 To build and run the application locally, you must make sure that Docker is setup on your machine.
 You can find more information on it from, https://www.docker.com/.

-You must also have access to git installation, if you wish to download the source code using GIT cli.
+Ensure you have a git installation if you wish to download the source code using GIT cli.
 You may also chose to download the files manually through zip as well from the repository.

 ### Instructions on running locally using docker: